Which tampons are safe, in 2025? 6 brands who’ve come out as lead and glyphosate-free

 Natracare

 Natracare’s tampons are made with 100% certified organic cotton, and they were one of the first brands to come forward with publicly available testing data following the glyphosate headlines.
-Check their Insta profile and you’ll see the following quote:
+They’ve also confirmed that they’re lead-free, read their response to recent heavy metals study for more detail.

 “Rest assured, Natracare is making recent testing data for its GOTS certified organic tampons publicly available to offer full transparency and reassurance to our customers.
 Analysis shows no detectable traces of pesticides such as glyphosate or other chemicals of concern.”